Exalted Ruler Randy vvvvvvvvvvvvvvvvvvvvvvvv

 "On behalf of the members of the Middleboro Lodge of Elks I welcome you.
 We are a vital link in the fraternal chain of Lodges of the great and Benevolent & Protective Order of Elks, U.S.A.
 Our Lodge was Chartered by the Grand Lodge in 1912.

-Elks Grants
+Elks 1274 Community Grants

 We accomplish charitable objectives and fund projects that improve the quality of life in our local Elks communities, and in turn the Elks community as a whole.